Allen Robinson II Player Prop Bets for NFL Week 8 | Chicago vs. San Francisco 10/31/2021

 Season Stats

-- Robinson has racked up 250 receiving yards (35.7 per game) and one touchdown, hauling in 23 balls on 40 targets.
+- Robinson has 23 receptions (on 40 targets) for 250 yards and one touchdown, averaging 35.7 yards per game.

-- With four targets in the red zone this season, Robinson has been on the receiving end of 25.0% of his team's 16 red zone pass attempts.
+- Robinson has seen the ball thrown his way four times in the red zone this season, 25.0% of his team's 16 red zone pass attempts.

-- The Bears have thrown the football in 47.0% of their plays from scrimmage this year while staying on the ground 53.0% of the time.
-This offensive attack ranks 30th in the NFL in points scored.
+- The Bears, who rank 30th in the NFL in points scored, have dropped back to pass 47.0% of the time while running the football 53.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Robinson's matchup with the 49ers.